richadams/java-gracenote/README.md

          + OET id:30199, text:New York
          + OET id:30634, text:New York City

-Note that URLs to related content (e.g. Album Art, Artist Image, etc) are not valid forever, so your application should download the content you want relatively soon after the lookup and cache it locally.
+_Note that URLs to related content (e.g. Album Art, Artist Image, etc) are not valid forever, so your application should download the content you want relatively soon after the lookup and cache it locally._

-If you don't know which album a track is on (or don't care which album version you get), you can simply leave that parameter blank:
+If you don't know which album a track is on (or don't care which album version you get), you can simply leave that parameter blank,

     GracenoteMetadata results = api.searchTrack("Moby", "", "Porcelin");

-There are also convenience functions to look up just an Artist or just an Album.
+There are also convenience functions to look up just an Artist...,

     GracenoteMetadata results = api.searchArtist("CSS");

-will return the same result array with metadata for the top album by CSS (which happens to be "Cansei De Ser Sexy" at time of writing), with track-specific fields being blank
+(_This will return the same result array with metadata for the top album by CSS (which happens to be "Cansei De Ser Sexy" at time of writing), with track-specific fields being blank_)

-Calling:
+...or to look up just an Album,

     GracenoteMetadata results = api.searchAlbum("Jaga Jazzist", "What We Must");

-will return a array with metadata for Jaga Jazzist's "What We Must" album, again with track-specific fields empty.
+(_This will return a array with metadata for Jaga Jazzist's "What We Must" album, again with track-specific fields empty._)